julianlk522/FITM/README.md

     -{user}'s favorite tmaps page
 -Better logging?
     (Zap)
--Purge other repeat code that doesn't matter as much
+-Purge other repeat code
     -shared TestClient?
     -helpers for DB actions
         -(new link, new summary, update summary, etc.)
     -ScanTmapLinks tests
+-Other tests
+    -finish handlers
+    -handler utils
+        -GetJWTFromLoginName: see if possible to verify JWT claims and AcceptableSkew -model utils
 -Look into broken auto og:image
     -e.g., coolers.co image should not have been added with invalid link -Improve profile pic upload?